wanggold/smus-api/README.md

 # SageMaker Unified Studio Domain Deployment

-This repository contains comprehensive solutions for deploying SageMaker Unified Studio domains using both **CloudFormation templates** and **DataZone API** approaches.
+This repository contains comprehensive solutions for deploying SageMaker Unified Studio domains using **CloudFormation templates**, **DataZone API**, and **AWS CDK** approaches.
 The templates and scripts are based on the official AWS templates from the [Unified Studio for Amazon SageMaker repository](https://github.com/aws/Unified-Studio-for-Amazon-Sagemaker) and have been successfully tested and deployed.

 ## Overview

-This project provides two complete approaches for creating SageMaker Unified Studio domains:
+This project provides three complete approaches for creating SageMaker Unified Studio domains:

 1. **CloudFormation Approach**: Infrastructure as Code with declarative templates
 2. **DataZone API Approach**: Direct API calls with Python automation
+3. **AWS CDK Approach**: Python-based Infrastructure as Code with type safety

-Both approaches create identical domains with the same environment blueprints and configurations.
+All approaches create identical domains with the same environment blueprints and configurations.

 ## Architecture